caffeine-addictt/greenbitessg/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU General Public License version 3.0.
 See [LICENSE.txt](./LICENSE.txt) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>